Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

 This is nothing but the Wilson line $\mathcal{W}^{\holo(h),\Lambda i}_{z_1,z_2}$ of the functor $\holo(h)$ and it is smooth since $\mathrm{triv}$ and $\mathrm{triv}'$ are smooth 2-functors.
 Hence, by Theorem 3.12 in \cite{schreiber3}, $\holo(h)$ is a transport functor with $\Lambda \mathrm{Gr}$-structure.

 It remains to prove that the modification $\varepsilon: \pi_2^{*}h \circ g \Rightarrow g' \circ \pi_1^{*}h$ induces a morphism $\holo(\varepsilon)$ of transport functors.
 This simply follows from the general fact that under the assumption that the functor $i: \mathrm{Gr} \to T$ is full, every natural transformation $\eta$ between transport functors with $\mathrm{Gr}$-structure is a morphism of transport functors.
-We have not shown this in \cite{schreiber3} but it can easily be deduced from the naturality conditions on trivializations $t$ and $t'$ and on $\eta$, evaluated for paths with a fixed starting point. \end{proof}
+We have not stated that explicitly in \cite{schreiber3} but it can easily be deduced from the naturality conditions on trivializations $t$ and $t'$ and on $\eta$, evaluated for paths with a fixed starting point. \end{proof}

-The final consequence of the latter lemma is the following important result on transport 2-functors. \begin{theorem} Let $M$ be a smooth manifold, and let $i: \mathrm{Gr} \to T$ be a full and faithful 2-functor.
-There is a canonical equivalence

-between the 2-category of globally defined transport 2-functors on $M$ and the 2-category of smooth descent data. \end{theorem}
+With Theorem \ref{th4} we have established an equivalence between globally defined transport 2-functors and locally defined smooth descent data.
+In Section \ref{sec4} we will identify smooth descent data with various models of gerbes with connections.
+Under this identifications, Theorem \ref{th4} describes the relation between these gerbes with connections and their parallel transport.